Day 3: Grand Canyon to the Utah border

 Grand Canyon, Arizona

 This view reinforced my feeling that a person could spend their entire life studying and exploring the Grand Canyon.
-At left center is Horseshow Mesa, and the mostly-cleared oval at the bottom right is the site of the Last Chance Mine, where copper was mined starting in 1890.
+At left center is Horseshoe Mesa, and the mostly-cleared oval at the bottom right is the site of the Last Chance Mine, where copper was mined starting in 1890.
 This view is from Grandview Point, from where a “steep and rugged” trail takes hikers 3 miles (4.8 km) to the mesa 2,500 feet below.

 Horseshoe Mesa and Last Chance Mine at Grand Canyon, Arizona